 Almost certainly there are already concerned community members in your catchment, but facilitating their working together may be necessary.
 An excellent guide for developing community support is "In the Tiger's Mouth" by Katrina Shields Sydney: Millennium Books, 1991.

 Critical to maintaining MCMC's community support are:

 - Having Friends of Merri Creek as one of the seven member groups, with a major say in the committee of management.

 - Frequent local newspaper articles about the Merri Creek and MCMC's activities and achievements, so that the local community keeps on hearing about Merri Creek.

-- Developing relationships and working with community groups, especially with with Friends of Merri Creek.
-For example including FOMC in planning for revegetation days etc.
+- Developing relationships and working with community groups, especially with Friends of Merri Creek.
+For example including FoMC in planning for revegetation days etc.

 - A lot of work with local schools